How will Singapore’s food services industry survive and thrive in 2021?

 - Food delivery is almost certainly here to stay, as takeaway and food delivery became necessary for survival during lockdowns and various dining restrictions.
 It is unlikely restaurants will be able to ignore takeaways or food delivery even with the return of dining-in.

-Examples of digital transformation in the food industry
+Digital transformation in the food services industry in Singapore

 Consumer behaviours are always changing and evolving, pandemic or not.
 Following from the recent trends that the food services industry is facing, we look at some of the transformations that companies in the F&B sector have undertaken.